Reviewed by: MyTaxRebate Team on 10 Mar 2026 | Authority: s.469 TCA 1997

 Can a family member with coeliac disease qualify?

 Yes.
-If you paid for a diagnosed family member's gluten-free food costs, include those costs in your own health expenses claim.
+If you paid for a diagnosed family member's gluten-free food costs - such as a coeliac spouse or child - include those costs in your own health expenses claim under s.469 TCA 1997.
+Retain their GP confirmation letter separately alongside your own, together with the itemised receipts showing the qualifying products purchased for them.